Building Relay Adapters

 - Secret rotation support with a previous-secret fallback so secrets can be updated without downtime.

-The built-in WebhookAdapter implements all of these patterns and can serve as a reference for any adapter that accepts external HTTP requests.
+The built-in WebhookAdapter implements all of these patterns and serves as a reference for any adapter that accepts external HTTP requests.